madelyngreyes/readthedocs/docs/source/sections/DIYWorkshop.rst

 have different groups of collaborators that you are working with, or you may be working with different sets of controlled-access data.
 All of these are good reasons to set up multiple, separate, GCP projects.
 When you do so, however, you will need to learn to pay attention to which project is your *"current"* project.
-Any costs that you may incur, will alwasy be charged to your *current* project.
+Any costs that you may incur, will always be charged to your *current* project.
 The types of actions that incur costs include uploading data to a storage bucket, spinning up a VM, running a BigQuery query, *etc*.

 * If you are using the Console, you will see the Project Name in the blue bar at the top of the page, and the browser url should look like: ``https://console.cloud.google.com/home/dashboard?project=<project-id>``.